Uberspace/lab/source/guide_firefly-iii.rst

 .. warning:: Please make sure to directly create an account, as the first account will be an admin account.

+.. note:: If https://isabell.uber.space/login does result into an "Internal Server Error", open the

 Tuning
 ======